evergreen-ci/evergreen/docs/Project-Configuration/Project-Commands.md

 -   `branch`: must be the name of branch, commit hashes _are not accepted_.

-More specifically, module hash priority is as follows:
+#### Module Hash Hierarchy
+The hash used for a module during cloning is determined by the following hierarchy:
 * For commit queue and GitHub merge queue patches, Evergreen always uses the module branch name, to ensure accurate testing.
 * For other patches, the initial default is to the githash in set-module, if specified.
 * For both commits and patches, the next default is to the `<module_name>` set in revisions for the command.